For Christmas Eve, For Christmas

 Sheet Music from Henry Ramsden Bramley and John Stainer, Christmas Carols New and Old (London: Novello, Ewer & Co., ca 1871)

-There are two distinct songs with a very similar title, and numerous versions of both these two songs, including, but not limited to:
+There are numerous carols with a very similar title, and at least five manuscript sources for versions of these two songs, including, but not limited to:

 Thys endris nyghth - Thomas Wright (1847); First verse: This lovely lady sat and song